NVIDIA/spark-rapids/docs/benchmarks.md

 The benchmarks can be executed in two modes currently:

 - Execute the query and collect the results to the driver
-- Execute the query and write the results to disk (in Parquet or Orc format)
+- Execute the query and write the results to disk (in Parquet or ORC format)

 The following commands can be entered into spark-shell to register the data files that the benchmark will query.